 - Debenture : It is a debt instrument issued by the corporation or government, generally of long term in which there is no collateral or security for the amount borrowed.
 It is unsecured debt tool which possesses higher risk than other instruments.
 The maturity of the debentures is generally of the long term which can range up to 20 years.

 How Does Debt Mutual Funds Work?

-Debt mutual funds invest the pooled corpus from the investors into a mix of fixed income securities.
+Debt funds invest the pooled corpus from the investors into a mix of fixed income securities.
 Every investor is allotted fix number of units for every investment based on the prevailing NAV.
 Every instrument used by the fund manager has different “credit ratings” and maturity tenure.
 The credit ratings define the quality of the instrument.
 Lower the ratings higher are the chances that the issuer will default in returning the promised interest or the principal amount.
-When the fund receives the interest or face value bought at a discount price, the NAV of a debt fund grows.
+When the fund receives the interest or face value bought at a discount price, the NAV of a debt funds grows.
 If due to some reason the issuer is unable to pay back the interest, the NAV might get low.
-However, the losses in the debt funds are rare.
+However, the losses in the debt mutual funds are rare.
 Profit or loss can occur based on the prevailing rates of the NAV at the time of transactions.